-Toronto is lively, busy, full of opportunities but is nowhere near the price of living in a similar city like New York.
-So, if you are looking to move to one of the best cities in the world, which neighbourhood should you choose?
+Toronto is lively, busy, and full of opportunities but is nowhere near the price of living in a similar city to New York.
+So, if you want to move to one of the best cities in the world, which neighborhood should you choose?
 In this guide, we are going to talk about the best areas to live in Toronto.

 Many expats moving to Ontario choose Toronto as their home city.